JCR94/pinterest-data-pipeline13/README.md

 13. Saved code used on Databricks to file `databricks-scripts.ipynb` notebook.

+14. We refactored some of the databricks code to store all of the different code in methods that can.

+15. We performed a variety of queries on the dataframes.

 ## Project description

 This project is part of the AICore immersive course in data engineering.